-The Hispanic Summer Program is a 13-day summer graduate program in theology & religion.
+The Hispanic Summer Program is a 14-day summer graduate program in theology and religion.
 The HSP is a “wandering institution” that moves around the country and is held in a variety of ATS seminaries or theological schools.
-The summer session begins on a Saturday around mid-June, where students, faculty, and HSP administrators gather for two intensive weeks of high quality theological education as well opportunities for worship, community building, and networking with other Latina/o students and Latina/o faculty.
+The summer session begins on a Saturday around mid-June, where students, faculty, and HSP administrators gather for two intensive weeks of high quality theological education as well opportunities for worship, community building, and networking with other Latinx students and Latinx faculty.
+Each student may take only one three-credit course.
+Thus, the earlier they apply, the easier they will be accepted in the course of their first choice.
+Because of the time commitment required for each course, students cannot audit a second course.

+We meet each summer in a different institution and region, rotating among some of our 37 sponsoring institutions – thus boosting the ecumenical, itinerant, independent spirit of the Hispanic Summer Program.
 The Hispanic Summer Program is an affiliate member of the Associate of Theological Schools.

-We meet each summer in a different institution and region, rotating among our 40 sponsoring institutions – thus boosting the ecumenical, itinerant, independent spirit of the Hispanic Summer Program.

-Our faculty is carefully chosen: eight professors of the best possible academic quality, with a balance of scholarly disciplines, denominational families, theological orientations, ages, gender, national roots, teaching language and academic seniority.
+Our faculty is carefully chosen: seven professors of the best possible academic quality, with a balance of scholarly disciplines, denominational families, theological orientations, ages, gender, national roots, teaching language and academic seniority.
 Luckily we have a growing pool of Latina/o potential faculty already numbering above 200 – half of whom have been invited to teach at the HSP in our first 20 years of service.

-Outside the classroom, students, faculty & administrators have a number of opportunities to meet, talk to each other, and build community.
+Outside the classroom, students, faculty and administrators have a number of opportunities to meet, talk to each other, and build community.
 We worship together, share most meals, and – time and weather permitting – we play sports or games, take a stroll, watch the news, or sit together to study, research, or write.

 Come and see for yourself one of these summers – or enroll in the next one!!
 Online applications go live the first week of December and close by mid-February.

 If you are interested in applying for HSP or THE, please click here.